matomo-org/developer-documentation/docs/3.x/tagmanager/integration-plugin.md

 <script type="text/javascript" src="${MATOMOURL}/js/container_${CONTAINERID}.js" async="true" defer="true"></script>
 ```

-If possible, we recommend to offer this simple way as users won't need to configure an API token which increases the security.
+If possible, we recommend offering this simple way as users won't need to configure an API token which increases the security.
 Also, it is an easy way for an integration developer to implement it.

 ### Supporting environments